Learn how to imagine sounds visually and how to use drawing to help understand sounds.

 - Would you have drawn any of these examples differently?

-There are even more sounds and images to match together!
+There are even more sounds and images that match each other!

-Click the following button to download the worksheet and sound files.
+Click this link to download the sounds and images

 Make Your Own Drawings of Sound